mprat/mprat.github.io/_posts/2013-12-05-student-instructor-workflow.md

 If the instructor is willing to put in some more time for the sake of learning, then there are a few additional linear steps that happen before an exam:

-5. Students hand in exercise to instructor.
+1. Students hand in exercise to instructor.
-6. Instructor gives feedback to student.
+2. Instructor gives feedback to student about specific mistakes on exercise.

 (I can't help but write this model in python-esque: